icdar21-mapseg/icdar21-mapseg-eval/README.md

 ```

-## Evaluation tool for task 3: Detection of graticule lines intersections
+### Evaluation tool for task 3: Locate graticule lines intersections
-See https://icdar21-mapseg.github.io/tasks/task3/ the description of the task.
+Please refer to https://icdar21-mapseg.github.io/tasks/task3/ for the description of the task.

 This tool computes an aggregate indicator of detection and localization accuracy for each set of points (map sheet).
 The global indicator is the average of all individual scores.